chris-townsend/drf-api-where-next/README.md

 # Entity Relationship Diagram

 To create the entity relationship diagram, I used a graph modelling tool [Smartdraw](https://www.smartdraw.com/).
 It shows the relationship between all models in the database.
+However, I must mention that the groups app was a late addition to my front-end, which is why it's not included in the entity relationship diagram below.
+In future updates, I plan to add the groups app to the diagram to make it clear to the users how it is implemented with the rest of the functionality.

 ![Entity Relationship Diagram](docs/features/entity-relationship/entity-relationship-diagram.webp)